Azure/azure-service-operator/docs/hugo/content/reference/containerservice/v1api20230315preview.md

 (<em>Appears on:</em><a href="#containerservice.azure.com/v1api20230315preview.UpdateRunStrategy">UpdateRunStrategy</a>)
 </p>
 <div>
-<p>Contains the groups to be updated by an UpdateRun.
-Update order:
-- Sequential between stages: Stages run sequentially.
+<p>Defines a stage which contains the groups to update and the steps to take (e.g., wait for a time period) before starting
-The previous stage must complete before the next one starts.
+the next stage.</p>
-- Parallel within a stage: Groups within a stage run in parallel.
-- Sequential within a group: Clusters within a group are updated sequentially.</p>
 </div>
 <table>
 <thead>